octronic-uk/Argentum/readme.md

 ## Architecture

 ### Scheduler
-Tasky implements a Scheduler class that will be used to manage the lifetime and execution of Task objects.
+Taskie implements a Scheduler class that will be used to manage the lifetime and execution of Task objects.
 The Scheduler will implement task-switching algorithms to determine which Task should execute at what time.